 A large number of palaces, historic buildings and embankments were reconstructed (most of them only from the outside) in honor of the city's 300th anniversary in 2003.
 More and more restaurants and services have opened, too, and a few new museums have appeared in the city as St. Petersburg has become more tourist-friendly.

 For visual and decorative arts, it's hard to beat the famous 1,367-sq-ft/127-sq-m Hermitage Museum, which ranks among the world's finest.
-Allow at least half a day just to look at the room decorations, but days and days if you really want to see the museum's incredible art.
+Allow at least a half-day just to look at the room decorations, but days and days if you really want to see the museum's incredible art.
 The bulk of the collection is housed in the Winter Palace, the former home of the czars and one of the focal points of the 1917 revolution.
 Afterward, stroll along Nevsky Prospekt, the city's main street for shopping and restaurants, and visit St. Isaac's Cathedral—there is a wonderful view of the city from its tower.

 For another interesting route, turn off Nevsky Prospekt (don't forget to have a look at Kazan Cathedral) down Kanal Griboyedova and visit the ornate Church of the Savior on the Spilled Blood.
 If the weather is warm, visit one of the many outdoor cafes nearby or browse through the large souvenir stands around the church.
 Also in the area are the Russian Museum, Mikhailovsky Castle and Mikhailovsky Park, which is nice for a stroll.